ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Remove** the `i2c_slave_mode` function, add an `is_slave` parameter to the `i2c_init` function.

-  The decision to initialise the peripheral in master or slave mode should be decided at construction time.
-This simplifies the API as it removes the need for two separate functions to initialise slave mode `i2c_slave_mode` and `i2c_slave_address` .
+  The decision to initialize the peripheral in master or slave mode should be decided at construction time.
+This simplifies the API as it removes the need for two separate functions to initialize slave mode `i2c_slave_mode` and `i2c_slave_address`.

 - **Remove** the I2C slave specific transfer functions: `i2c_slave_read`, `i2c_slave_write`.